luxorv/Chat-GBH/README.md

     python server.py debug

-  To run the Python client
+  To run the Python client:

     python client.py ws://127.0.0.1:9000

-  To activate debug output on the client
+  To activate debug output on the client:

     python client.py ws://127.0.0.1:9000 debug